 The normally soothing scent of antiseptic did nothing to settle her skittering nerves as she crept through the darkened hallways of the hospital.
-The entire place was deserted, no hum of electrical power, no murmur of voices, no sound of any kind.
+The entire place was deserted.
+No hum of electrical power, no murmur of voices, no sound of any kind.
 Even Maya's footsteps were silent.
-The only thing she could hear was her hammering heart within her chest.
+The only thing she heard was her hammering heart.

 "Hello?" she called out.

 She waited.